subtlewow/technical-assessment/README.md

 #### 1. Data Ingestion and Cleaning

 The service ingests the flight data from the uploaded CSV file.
 It then cleans the data by removing duplicate datapoints and handling missing datapoints.
-The method used to handle missing datapoints is [describe your method here].
-This method was chosen because [describe your reasoning here].

 #### 2. Report Generation

 The service uses the cleaned data to generate a report for the flight.